zainabghafoor0/SSU-CS-351/Project-1/README.md

 ---

-## 5. Consider heap breaks — what's noticeable?
+## 5. Consider heap breaks, what's noticeable?
 Does increasing the stack size affect the heap?
-Speculate on any similarities and differences in programs.
+Speculate on any similarities and differences in programs?

 `alloca.out` showed the same small number of breaks (69) regardless of list length.
 This is proof that it uses the **stack**.